French art: 19th century

-For many critics Édouard Manet wrote of the nineteenth century and the modern period (much as Charles Baudelaire does in poetry).
-His rediscovery of Spanish painting from the golden age, his willingness to show the unpainted canvas, his exploration of the forthright nude, and his radical brush strokes are the first steps toward Impressionism.
+For many critics who wrote about the nineteenth century and the idea of modernity, Édouard Manet is the main figure leading to the rise of an avant-garde movement as opposed to Academism and official painting (as much as Charles Baudelaire is for poetry at the same time).
+His rediscovery of Spanish painting from the Golden age, his willingness to show the unpainted canvas, his exploration of the forthright nude, and his radical brush strokes are the first steps toward Impressionism.
 Impressionism would take the Barbizon school one step farther, rejecting once and for all a belabored style and the use of mixed colors and black, for fragile transitive effects of light as captured outdoors in changing light (partly inspired by the paintings of J. M. W. Turner and Eugène Boudin).
 It led to Claude Monet with his cathedrals and haystacks, Pierre-Auguste Renoir with both his early outdoor festivals and his later feathery style of ruddy nudes, and Edgar Degas with his dancers and bathers.
-Other important impressionists were Alfred Sisley, Camille Pissarro and Gustave Caillebotte.
+Other important impressionists were Frédéric Bazille, Alfred Sisley, Camille Pissarro and Gustave Caillebotte.

 After that threshold was crossed, the next thirty years became a litany of amazing experiments.
 Vincent van Gogh, Dutch born, but living in France, opened the road to expressionism.
 Georges Seurat, influenced by color theory, devised a pointillist technique that governed the Impressionist experiment and was followed by Paul Signac.
 Paul Cézanne, a painter's painter, attempted a geometrical exploration of the world, that left many of his peers indifferent.
 Paul Gauguin, a banker, found symbolism in Brittany along with Émile Bernard, and then exoticism and primitivism in French Polynesia.
 These painters were referred to as Post-Impressionists.
 Les Nabis, a movement of the 1890s, including painters such as Paul Sérusier, Pierre Bonnard, Édouard Vuillard and Maurice Denis, was influenced by Gauguin's example in Brittany: they explored a decorative art in flat plains with the graphic approach of a Japanese print.
 They preached that a work of art is the end product and the visual expression of an artist's synthesis of nature in personal aesthetic metaphors and symbols.

 Henri Rousseau, the self-taught dabbling postmaster, became the model for the naïve revolution.